tabdroid-1/tabby-engine/readme.md

 Planned Features / To-do list
 -----------------------------
- - ImGui implementation for easy component value editing without rebuilding.(Currently working on this)
+ - <s>ImGui implementation for easy component value editing without rebuilding.</s> Done
+ - Wayland support (Currently working on this)
  - More advanced asset manager.
 Assets will be stored in the code and (some) will be encrypted using AES encryption to complicate data mining/revers engineering, but there will be option to use files instead of storing in code.(might be in a private branch though)
  - Audio component
  - More advanced animation system